Sunday, September 3, 2023

 UV Protection Provided by Hair

-How much UV light from the sun does your hair block out?
-Maybe more - or less - than you thought.
+How much UV light from the sun does your hair filter out?
 It's really variable from person to person and depends on a number of conditions!
+If you rely on your hair to protect your scalp in the sun - read on.

-If you spend time in the sun - whether you are an outdoors worker, do outdoor sports, gardening, hiking, you need information to make good decisions about scalp protection in the sun.
+Whether you are an outdoors worker, do outdoor sports, gardening, hiking, or just relaxing, you need information to make good decisions about scalp protection in the sun.

 Your scalp - especially the top is always facing the sun.
 Especially during the strongest rays of the day.

-People with very light skin (Fitzpatrick Phototype 1, 2) are at highest risk of melanoma and non-melanoma skin cancer from that sun exposure.
-People with deeper skin tones (i.e. Fitzpatrick Phototype 3 and greater) may be susceptible to hyperpigmentation with UV exposure.
+Skin cancer: People with very light skin (Fitzpatrick Phototype 1, 2) are at highest risk of melanoma and non-melanoma skin cancer from that sun exposure.
+People with deeper skin tones (i.e. Fitzpatrick Phototype 3 and higher) may be susceptible to hyperpigmentation with UV exposure.
+While people with deeper skin tones have an overall lower risk of skin cancer, they have an increased risk of dying of skin cancer due to delays in identification and treatment.

-> When one group of researchers applied hair to a mannequin and used artificial UV light, they achieved a UPF of 5 to 15.
+> When one group of researchers applied hair of different lengths and densities to a mannequin and turned on the artificial UV light, they achieved a UPF of 5 to 15 from the hair.
 This study had outdoor workers in mind, people who have high exposure and traditionally (in the US) low compliance with hat-wearing.

 > Another group of researchers used a mathematical and physical modeling system designed to estimate UV exposure on different parts of the body, and then engineered that model to estimate the effect of 2 different hair densities to and shapes to estimate protection by hairs, resulting in an estimated UPF of 30-65 for hair of different orientation and color.
 They believed the lab-derived estimates were too low.

-> Yet another group of researchers used hairs of similar width, but different colors (brown, red, blonde, white), with artificial UV light, found a UPF of 10-40+, depending on hair color and hair density.
+> Yet another group of researchers used hairs of similar width, but different colors (brown, red, blonde, white), with artificial UV light directed through the hair alone (not on a 3-dimensional surface), found a UPF from 10-40+, depending on hair color and hair density.

 • SPF is the way sunscreens are measured in the US, it accounts for UVB ray-protection only.
 UVB rays cause burning, and can contribute to skin cancer.